 The training program spans 13.5 months, and consists of three terms.
 The first two terms are didactic (instructional), 15 and 10 weeks in length respectively, and involve lectures and laboratory study at BCIT.
 The third term is a 30-week practicum spent at one or more of the practical sites affiliated with BCIT.
 The time spent in the practicum is divided into cytogenetics, FISH and molecular technologies.
 After successful completion of each of the three terms, graduates are eligible to write the Certification Examination of the Canadian Society for Medical Laboratory Science (CSMLS), which leads to the qualification of Registered Technologist (RT) in Clinical Genetics, the nationally recognized qualification for employment in the field.

-Note: Although all BC students will spend at least part of their practicum assignment in a clinical lab in the Lower Mainland, due to space limitations, some of the practicum assignments are outside the Lower Mainland.
+Note: Due to space limitations, some of the practicum assignments are outside the Lower Mainland.
 These assignments will be made at random and must be accepted by the applicant to be admitted into the program.
 Student input is sought for placement to the remaining partner sites as listed above, but final selection is made by the program (end of Term 1).

 Our Clinical Genetics Technology program students can complete the Certification Examination of the Canadian Society for Medical Laboratory Science (CSMLS) as soon as they graduate.
 Once complete, they are then qualified as registered technologists in clinical genetics.
 Our grads get hired; most are employed within the first two months of graduating.

-Our grads can work as registered technologists in clinical genetics in major hospitals, private clinics, and research labs across Canada.
+Our grads can work as Medical Laboratory Technologists in clinical genetics in major hospitals, private clinics, and research labs across Canada.
 Salaries start at approximately $54,000 annually.

 Irene Dorocicz, PhD., MB(ASCP)cm